Customized Integrated Solutions

 Why Facilities Move to Integrated Biodecontamination

-• More repeatable and validated cycles
+• More repeatable, validated cycles and reduced operator variability

-• Improved process consistency
+• Improved process consistency across rooms and operations

-• Better documentation and reporting
+• Better documentation and reporting for compliance

 • Alignment with facility automation and safety systems